 It was another muggy Lowcountry night a whole lot of years ago, and weary riverboat captain Joshua John Ward found himself frustrated once more, failing yet again to get a peaceful night's sleep.
-"Cap'n Josh," as he was widely known, ferried rice and other cargo from South Carolina's inland plantations to port in coastal Georgetown, just north of his home in the popular resort town of Pawleys Island.
+"Cap'n Josh," as he was widely known, ferried rice and other cargo from South Carolina's inland plantations to port in coastal Georgetown, just south of his home in the popular resort town of Pawleys Island.
 So he spent a lot of nights out on the water, and the grass-filled mattresses common on working boats back then only seemed to amplify the steamy summer heat.

 Out of desperation, Cap'n Josh figured he'd give sleeping in a hammock a try, though that option didn't bode much better for him, as he was certainly well aware.

 By Cap'n Josh's time in the late 1800s, sailors had already been using hammocks for beds at least since the days of Columbus (who often gets credit for "discovering" the hammock, too, after taking a load of New World hammocks back home with him to Europe).
 First the British Navy had adopted the practice, followed by many European and American commercial ships and, later, the United States Navy as well.
 However, those hammocks were small, hard to get into, cramped and prone to tipping.